 Subject-verb agreement questions are very common on the ACT.
-Knowing the rules for this question type will definitely pay off for you every time you take it.
+Knowing the rules for this question type will pay off every time you take it.

-Subject-verb agreement means that which form of the verb you use is dependent on the subject, specifically, whether it is plural or not.
+Subject-verb agreement means the form of the verb depends on the subject - specifically, whether the subject is singular or plural.

 Correct subject-verb agreement requires you to change the way a verb is written based on whether a subject is singular or plural.